Wase-Engine/wase-engine/CONTRIBUTING.md

 ### Contribute code 📝

-Care to fix bugs or implement new functionality to SDL Game Engine?
+Care to fix bugs or implement new functionality to Wase Engine?
 Awesome 👏!
 Have a look at the [issue list][issues] and leave a comment on the things you want to work on.
 See also the development guidelines below.

 ## Development guidelines